Q: Does Social Security Disability pay for an assisted living facility or a nursing home?

 Eighty year old mother has been newly diagnosed with muscular distrophy.
 She is currently collecting social security in retirement (worked until age 75).
 Is she eligible for Social Security Disability and, if so, does Social Security Disability pay for an assisted living facility or a nursing home (similarly to how it pays full cost for disabled children needing a long term care facility)?

-A: Social Security Disability (SSD) gets replaced by normal social security at retirement around age 65.
+Social Security Disability (SSD) gets replaced by normal social security at retirement around age 65.
 So your mother will not qualify for SSD.

 Your mother likely qualifies for Medicare.
 If so, they will pay some or all of the costs of assisted living.